-So let’s check out some of the photo highlights of 2015, and please feel free to vote for your favorite photos in the comment box and share this post with your friends.
+So let’s check out some of the photo highlights of 2015.
+Please feel free to vote for your favorite photos in the comment box and share this post with your friends.
 Also, don’t forget that all of these photos are available for purchase as Fine Art Prints and Commercial Licensing!

 Many sincere thanks to all my friends colleagues and loyal clients for making 2015 another successful year.
 I wish you all a Happy New Year with the best of health and prosperity for you and your families in the coming year!

-Later on the same trip I decided to spend the afternoon sitting along the banks of the Skykomish River to photograph rafters negotiating the rapids of Boulder Drop.
-Although the Northwest was already experiencing the initial stages of drought with little winter snowpack to feed the rivers, the Skykomish had enough to keep these folks hooting and hollering all the way down.
+Later on the same trip I decided to spend the afternoon sitting along the banks of the Skykomish River.
+Here I photographed rafters negotiating the rapids of Boulder Drop.
+The Northwest was already experiencing the initial stages of drought with little winter snowpack to feed the rivers.
+Although the Skykomish had enough to keep these folks hooting and hollering all the way down.
 I had almost as much fun watching and photographing them as they did running the rapids!

 My next trip in June to the Sawtooth Mountains of Idaho was perhaps the most successful of the year.
-During the length of my stay several rainstorms passed through and began clearing just at the right time, providing some beautiful light for photographing the scenes.
-One morning I woke up disappointed to be socked in by fog but, fortunately, it began clearing over Stanley Lake just as the sun was coming up.
+During my stay several rainstorms passed through and began clearing just at the right time.
+These provided some beautiful light for photographing the scenes.
+One morning I woke up disappointed to be socked in by fog but.
+Fortunately, it began clearing over Stanley Lake just as the sun was coming up.
 As I finished my work the fog closed in to shut off the view, talk about timing!